A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Author Contributions

-\textbf{Funding:} This work was supported by the National Natural Science Foundation of China (NSFC, No. 62061136001), the German Research Foundation (DFG) under project Transregio Crossmodal Learning (TRR 169).
-D.F. is funded by the Office of China Postdoctoral Council. \textbf{Author contributions:} D.F., X.L., and S.W. designed the experiment.
+D.F., X.L., and S.W. designed the experiment.
 D.F. and Z.C. collected the human data.
 F.A. conducted the computational modelling and robotic experiment.
 D.F. analysed the data.
 M.K. developed the framework for generating the experimental stimuli.
 M.K. and E.S. contributed to the experimental setup and stimuli generation.
 D.F., H.C., F.A., and M.K. wrote the manuscript.
-All authors contributed to improve the manuscript. \textbf{Competing interest:} The authors declare no competing interests.
-We especially thank Dr. Cornelius Weber, Dr. Zhong Yang, Dr. Guochun Yang, and Guangteng Meng for their improvement of the experimental design and the manuscript.
+All authors contributed to improve the manuscript.